andyborrell/pygamezero_bird/docs/source/part3.rst

 Collisions
 ----------
 In PyGameZero there's nothing to stop you drawing multiple sprites (images) on top of each other.
-So if we want certain behaviour when things collide we need to make it happen.
+So if we want certain behaviour when things collide we need to take care of it ourselves.
 Add this code to the end of the update function:

 .. code:: python